 Directly opposite the Spreading & Unloading Auger, the Shivvers Decompaction Rotor gently lifts, levels, and decompresses biomass to enhance air flow ensuring a consistent & uniform drying process.
 Powered by an electric motor, the Decompaction Rotor features strategically positioned tines that rotate through the hemp bed, loosening and turning biomass as it dries.
 Mechanized speed and height adjustments accommodate maximum control.
 This decompaction process facilitates a faster, more efficient drying process while eliminating labor.

 Freshly harvested hemp is loaded through a specially designed loading door.

 The operator engages the Spreading, Leveling, & Unloading Auger to begin drawing biomass inward across the drying floor.
 The Decompaction Rotor gently lifts & levels biomass around the circumference of the system.

 The operator then sets desired temperature & drying specifications on the Shivvers Command Center.

 The Command Center activates the Shivvers Heater, warming air in the plenum created by the raised drying floor.
 The Command Center maintains constant communication with your heater throughout the drying process, automatically adjusting heater settings to match the pre-set drying specifications.

 Warmed drying air rises up through the perforated floor, pulling moisture as it ascends through the hemp biomass.
 Saturated air is exhausted through roof vents.

-Throughout the drying process, the Decompaction Rotor can be lowered to the appropriate depth and engaged to gently turn & loosen settled hemp.
+Periodically throughout the drying process, the Decompaction Rotor can be lowered to the desired depth and engaged to gently turn & loosen settled hemp.

-When the desired dehydration level is achieved, the operator powers down the system and hemp is unloaded through doors located in the drying floor.
+When the desired dehydration level is achieved, the operator engages the unloading auger for hemp to be automatically unloaded through chutes located in the drying floor.